anyars-encarta/school-app/README.md

 > E-Montessori is a School Management System where users could set schedules for Teachers and Students.
 Parents could also login to check the schedules, assignments, lessons, and exams of their wards.

 E-Montessori is a School Management System where users could set schedules for Teachers and Students.
-Parents could also login to check the schedules, assignments, lessons, and exams
+Parents could also login to check the schedules, assignments, lessons

 ## 🛠 Built With <a name="built-with"></a>
 1. React